 More recently, there has been a proliferation of ‘body positive’ content on social media (or ‘BoPo’) which aims to challenge the aforementioned narrow appearance ideals and instead represent a diverse array of bodies of different shapes, sizes, colours, features, and abilities, with the presumed aim of fostering body acceptance and appreciation (Cwynar-Horta, 2016).
 Unlike traditional media, social media are unique in that their content is user-generated.
 This feature allows for bodies that are typically marginalised by society’s dominant appearance standards to finally have a voice and be seen.
 Body positive content has become increasingly popular on social media platforms, particularly on Instagram.
 A recent search of the hashtag #bodypositive on Instagram elicited over 6,064,145 posts (Instagram, June 2018).
 Similar hashtags #bodypositivity and #bopo elicited 1,880,753 and 671,063 posts, respectively (Instagram, June 2018).
 These posts include a variety of quotes, images, and captions, ranging from selfies of women proudly displaying their larger bodies with captions like “it’s possible to love your belly rolls, it’s possible to have a favourite spot of cellulite”, before and after photos of ‘real’ bodies encouraging awareness of the use of digital alteration in mainstream media, positive quotes like “you are more than a body, go show the world more”, and images focusing on body functionality.

 This pop-cultural emergence of body positivity on social media coincides with a theoretical shift in the body image literature from a focus on body image disturbance to an exploration of positive body image (Tylka, 2012).
 Positive body image is a multifaceted construct encompassing a love and respect of the body (Tylka & Wood-Barcalow, 2015b), and has been operationalised in research as body appreciation (Avalos, Tylka, & Wood-Barcalow, 2005).
-(Tylka & Wood-Barcalow, 2015b).
+Body appreciation has been defined as appreciating the features, functionality, and health of the body rather than focusing solely on its appearance (Tylka & Wood-Barcalow, 2015b).
 Preliminary research shows that positive body image may contribute to a host of psychological and physical health benefits.
 For example, Swami, Weis, Barron, and Furnham (2017) found that positive body image was linked to greater emotional, social, and psychological well-being.
 Similarly, Andrew, Tiggemann, and Clark (2016a, 2016b) found positive body image was positively associated with health-seeking behaviours, intuitive eating and physical activity, and negatively related to dieting, alcohol consumption, and cigarette use.
 Moreover, there is evidence that body appreciation may play a protective role against the negative impacts of media exposure (Andrew, Tiggemann, & Clark, 2015; Halliwell, 2013).
 Accordingly, body appreciation appears to be a fruitful target for interventions that aim to not only reduce women’s vulnerability to body dissatisfaction, but also to promote positive body image and its associated positive psychological and physical health benefits (Halliwell, 2015).